DharaniSowmiyan/Unstructured_text_cleaning/README.md

 **Recursive Splitting**: Once a clean block of text is obtained (from either path), it's passed to the recursive_character_split() function.
 This function intelligently breaks the text into smaller chunks of a consistent size, trying to make the splits at natural boundaries like paragraphs or sentences.

-Final Filtering & Output: Each of these chunks goes through a final filtering process (_filter_and_clean_chunks()) to remove noise words and ensure it's in English.
+**Final Filtering & Output**: Each of these chunks goes through a final filtering process (_filter_and_clean_chunks()) to remove noise words and ensure it's in English.
 The resulting clean chunks are then printed to the console and saved to the output file.